 - A. Parents and/or guardian(s).
 The biological parents, adoptive parents, guardian(s), and/or person(s) having legal custody of a child who is the subject of a dependency action have standing as parties to the proceedings. - B. Child.
 The child who is the subject of a dependency action has standing as a party to the proceedings. - C. De facto parent.
-For purposes of this rule, a de facto parent is a person who has been found by the court to have assumed, on a day-to-day basis, the role of a parent to the child, fulfilling both the child's physical and psychological needs for care and affection, and who has assumed that role for a substantial period of time.
+For purposes of this rule, a de facto parent is defined in California Rules of Court, rule 5.502(10).
 No person will be granted de facto parent status who has inflicted or allowed to be inflicted serious harm on the child, including but not limited to physical, sexual, or emotional harm.